- You can use the Medicare Advantage trial period to test out a Medicare Advantage plan.

 If you left your Medigap plan to try a Medicare Advantage plan, you’d enter a trial period, whether you’d been enrolled in Medicare for 3 or 13-plus years.

-You don’t need to enroll to take advantage of the Medicare Advantage trial period.
+You don’t need to enroll for the Medicare Advantage trial period.
 You’ll be automatically enrolled as long as your Medicare Advantage enrollment is eligible for the trial period.

-You’ll have 63 days after you leave your Advantage plan to purchase a Medigap plan.
+You can purchase a Medigap plan 63 days after leaving your Advantage plan.
 You can also purchase a plan starting 60 days before your Medicare Advantage plan coverage ends.